holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 ### Errors

 If you encounter an error check here if you can find something that looks like your error.
-If not head to the [forum.holochain.org](https://forum.holochain.org/t/gym-help-needed-offer-request/4622/15) and ask for help.
+If not, head to the [forum.holochain.org](https://forum.holochain.org/t/gym-help-needed-offer-request/4622/15) and ask for help.

 - You forgot to add the `#[hdk_extern]` attribute on the `say_greeting` function.